 Air: The closest major airport is Las Vegas McCarran International Airport, which is 120 miles southeast of the park.
 Call (702) 261-5211 for flight and rental car information.
-There is a small airport at Furnace Creek (personal planes only), but it does not have a direct line so please call the park service at (760) 786-2441 or (760) 786-2345 for more information.
+There is a small airport at Furnace Creek (personal planes only), but it does not have a direct line, so please call the park service at (760) 786-3200 for more information.